dsccommunity/ActiveDirectoryDsc/source/Modules/ActiveDirectoryDsc.Common/docs/Start-ProcessWithTimeout.md

 ```

 ### -FilePath
-String containing the path to the executable to start.
+Specifies the path to the executable to start.

 ```yaml
 Type: System.String